MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/index.md

 The MDM security baseline includes policies that cover the following areas:

-- Microsoft inbox security technology (not deprecated) such as BitLocker, Windows Defender SmartScreen, and Device Guard (virtual-based security), Exploit Guard, Defender, and Firewall
+- Microsoft inbox security technology (not deprecated) such as BitLocker, Windows Defender SmartScreen, and Device Guard (virtual-based security), Exploit Guard, Microsoft Defender Antivirus, and Firewall
 - Restricting remote access to devices
 - Setting credential requirements for passwords and PINs
 - Restricting use of legacy technology